Editorial by Industrial Quick Search

 Society of Automotive Engineers (SAE)

-Temperature chambers for testing automotive components are strictly regulated for safety purposes and product quality.
-The list of standards is rather extensive and all inclusive.
-As new developments in designs arise, the SAE publishes new codes and standards.
-Below is a short list of some of the types of standards:
+Temperature chambers used for testing automotive components are governed by stringent safety and quality standards.
+The list of regulations is extensive and comprehensive, with updates provided by the SAE as new design developments emerge.
+Below is a brief overview of some of the key standards:

 SAE AS39029 – Regarding electrical components